javascript-tutorial/en.javascript.info/1-js/12-generators-iterators/1-generators/article.md

 }
 ```

 Generator functions behave differently from regular ones.
-When such function is called, it doesn't run its code.
+When such a function is called, it doesn't run its code.
 Instead it returns a special object, called "generator object", to manage the execution.

 Here, take a look: